 5G isn't just the name for 4G's successor.
 Many look up to it as the solution to current network problems.

 5G is predicted to be four to eight times "faster" than the current 4G speeds.
 This is because 5G operates on much higher frequencies than 4G, making it more directional and focused.
 This is why 5G is supposed to be more "consistent" in the delivery of data speeds.
 Not only this, but improvements in antenna and coding standards will also enable 5G to solve network congestion problems and lower latency.
 However, the drawback is that more transmitters will be required and penetration will be weaker due to the type of frequency making signal boosters even more essential for those not able to access the new 5G network.
 While mid-and-high-band spectrum can achieve this in urban areas, the low-band spectrum will be used for the same in rural areas.
 These are just a few of the improvements the upcoming 5G technology promises to deliver.
 Is 5G the answer to an average troubled cellular consumer's woes?
-You will have to wait till 2020 to find out.
+You will have to wait to find out.

 Share this post